SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

 - Save the file and Exit.
 - **Restart Server**
 >
-> - Open RUN, "WIN+R" → "services.msc" → ENTER
+> - Open RUN, "WIN+R" → "services.msc" → ENTER.
 > - Restart the Apache service.
-> - Open browser and give your Apache server URL
+> - Open your browser and enter your Apache server URL.

   ![Give your Apache server URL](resources/readme/image418.png)

-> - Here click on "Advanced Settings" and click on "Proceed to 192.168.43.85 (unsafe)"
+> - Click on "Advanced Settings" and then click on "Proceed to 192.168.43.85 (unsafe)".
 > - You will be able to access the page and resources in HTTPS.

    ![Access the page and resources in HTTPS](resources/readme/image419.png)